halflumi/rust-advertisement/Ownership in Rust.md

   |             ^ second mutable borrow occurs here
 ```

-It's a violation to the 'only one mutable reference' rule, which effectively prohibits the *iterator invalidation* problem.
+It's a violation of the 'only one mutable reference' rule, which effectively prohibits the *iterator invalidation* problem.

 ### Buffer Overflow

 C doesn't really have the concept of an array.
-Everything is pointer at runtime.
+Everything is treated as pointers at runtime.

 ```C
 struct foo {